gina-alaska/aea-rendr/README.md

 the process of updating the Renewable Energy Development Regions of Alaska dataset.

-Version 2015 (base dataset rcv'd by AEA) prior to any updates:
+Version 2015 (base dataset obtained from AEA) prior to any updates:
-- The primary version is shapefile shp/aea_renewable_energy_development_regions_2015.shp.zip --Note that the srs is EPSG:3338
+- The primary version is shapefile shp/aea_renewable_energy_development_regions_2015.shp.zip -- Note that the srs is EPSG:3338
-- There is also a geojson version geojson/renewable_energy_development_regions_4326.geojson --Note the srs of the geojson is EPSG:4326 so that it displays in the github mapbox viewer
+- There is also a geojson version geojson/renewable_energy_development_regions_4326.geojson -- Note the srs of the geojson is EPSG:4326 so that it displays in the github mapbox viewer

+File used to seed the AEA Energy Regions database table in the Alaska Energy Data Gateway (obtained from UAA-ISER)
+- csv/aea_energy_regions_from_energy_statistics.csv

 The data and documentation here is under the [Creative Commons CC-BY-SA] (https://creativecommons.org/licenses/by-sa/4.0/) license.